 Note that the preferred way to set the timezone is to use the timezone configuration dialog in the menu.
 This parameter is only needed for exceptional cases, for example when the calendar is run on a display screen.

-tz=Asia/Tokyo | Supported values for the tz parameter are the official timezone identifiers as defined in the timezone database maintained by IANA.
 Note that the timezone database in many cases defines multiple identifiers for the same timezone.
 In those cases, only the main identifier is supported by Teamup.
-Furthermore, timezones that are not used anymore today are not supported. |
+Furthermore, timezones that are not used anymore today are not supported.

 Example:

-refresh Parameter – Premium Feature
+refresh Parameter – Paid Feature

 Note that this parameter is only needed for exceptional use cases, for example when the calendar is run on an unattended display screen.
 In normal use, the calendar is refreshed when users switch views, navigate between dates and other interactions with the calendar.

-refresh=n | Where n is the number of minutes between refreshes of the calendar. |
+refresh=n Where n is the number of minutes between refreshes of the calendar.

 Example: